mauriciojost/zino-arduino/README.md

 - it is operational (it was fully implemented at least twice, and is right now running at home taking care of my small basil plant)

-- hardware is based on the [Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) board, which costs less than 3 US dollars.
+- hardware is based on the [Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) board, which costs less than 3 euros.

 - unit tests are provided (executed on PC rather than on the embedded system)

+- hardware materials cost including for watering only 1 plant should be around 25 euros, and each additional plant increases the cost by around 6 euros

 The full set of features is listed [here](USER-GUIDE.md).